What’s on tap for Bend Ale Trail Month

 Pro Tip

 Enable geolocation so you can check in nice and easy at each brewery.
-If you prefer an old school passport, you can swing by the Bend Visitor Center to grab one FREE.

 Next, plan your path between territories.
 Not familiar with those?
 Back in 2021—overwhelmed by the sheer volume of fab Central Oregon beer stops—we expanded the trail to include breweries in Redmond, Prineville, Sisters, Sunriver, and of course, Bend.
 To make it more fun, we split it up into territories, which each have their own prize and recommended activities called Perfect Pairings.